 The charges not covered by the Resources and Activities Levy will need to be paid for prior to the event occurring.
 These payments must be made by the date listed in the letter from your teacher.
 You will not be sent a statement requesting payment for these charges.
 They will only appear on your statement after they have been paid.

 Note: Textbooks, Stationery and Uniforms are additional costs incurred separately to school billing.
 Students in Years 7 - 12 are required to bring a laptop or tablet to school.

 In addition to Tuition Fees and RAL, other charges include:

-The Building Fund donation of $50 per child per term is important to the ongoing development of the school and the education of each student.
-It assists in the payment of loans for buildings and the provision of further infrastructure.
+The voluntary building fund donation of $50 per child per term is important to the ongoing development of the school and the education of each student.
+It assists in the payment of loans for buildings and the provision of further infrastructure such as air conditioning.

 The Building Fund and the Library Fund (below) are tax-deductible donations.

 There is a monthly administration charge on overdue accounts of $27.50 per account per month unless special arrangements have been made with the Principal or Business Manager.